LucasZapico/palace-v1..0.0/content/development/python/python-catch.md

 ##### Dictionaries and Comprehensions

-## Practise Project - Find the Anagrams
+## Practice Project - Find the Anagrams

 -   load dictionary of words